2021 LAF Innovation + Leadership Symposium

 Redrawing Infrastructure: 2500 Years of Water Management

 Diego Bermúdez, Principal and Partner, Bermúdez Arquitectos, Bogotá, Colombia

 The pre-Hispanic Muisca settlers of Funza engineered and inhabited the flood plains along the Bogotá River in Colombia.
 Colonial interventions understood land as separated from water, overlooking local traditions and ecologies.
 In the 1920s, a water management system was built to dry out the land.
-Diego will present a re-imagined water network that encourages biodiversity and preserves adjacent structures that reflect elements of local cultural, social, economic, and political history.
+Diego presents a re-imagined water network that encourages biodiversity and preserves adjacent structures that reflect elements of local cultural, social, economic, and political history.
+Learn More

 June 17 Presentations